Andrea Harrison: Other memberships

-She is married with three children.
-She lives in Springdale, Maryland.

 Political positions

 Minimum wage

 In 2013, Harrison introduced a bill to raise the minimum wage in Prince George's County to $11.50 an hour by 2016.
 The bill passed and was signed into law with an effective date of 2017 on December 17, 2013.

 Social issues

 In 2011, following a proposal to open a casino at Rosecroft Raceway, Harrison co-sponsored legislation to ban slots in Prince George's County.
-The county council voted in November to table the bill in a 5-4 vote, with Harrison voting against the table.
+The county council voted in November to table the bill in a 5–4 vote, with Harrison voting against the table.
 In 2012, Harrison voted for a resolution voicing the county council's opposition to a bill introduced in the Maryland General Assembly that would allow casinos to be built in Prince George's County.

 In 2013, Harrison, alongside county executive Rushern Baker, wrote a letter to Dan Tangherlini to endorse a plan to move the headquarters for the Federal Bureau of Investigation to Greenbelt, Maryland.